DavidW2211/Bachelor-thesis-TSC-patches/README.md

 2. Press the jumper wire shut, such that it can't move
 3. Put solder around the jumper wire, such that it encapsulates the SMA.
 4. If the jumper wire can't be moved by hand you are finished.

+## Digital circuit

+We used an arduino uno to actuate our patches digitally.
+The only problem with the arduino is, that it gives us max 20mA and we need about 1.2A per actuated patch.
+THATS BLBLA TODO

 ## Material Information